 Drug Free Schools & Communities Act

-The Drug-Free Schools and Communities Act requires the university to distribute to all employees and students information about our drug and alcohol prevention efforts.
+The Drug-Free Schools and Communities Act requires the university to distribute a notice to all employees and students information about our drug and alcohol prevention efforts.
 The university prohibits the unlawful use, manufacture, possession, distribution, or dispensing of drugs and alcohol on university property or during university activities.
 Violation of this policy is grounds for disciplinary action as well as legal prosecution.

 Information regarding the standards of conduct prohibiting drug and alcohol use, as well as possible sanctions, is available in the Student Code of Conduct.